 - 0 carbohydrates

-The numbers suggest this is a lean protein source which is ideal for bodybuilding, retaining muscle mass, losing weight, eating healthy or simply budgeting your meal preps.
+The numbers suggest a lean protein source that is ideal for bodybuilding, retaining muscle mass, losing weight, eating healthy, or merely budgeting your meal preps.

-We can eat it with salads, rice, breads, quinoa and vegetables, and as a result, it is incredible macro-friendly because it is high in protein and low in fat.
+We can eat it with salads, rice, bread, quinoa, and vegetables.
+As a result, it is incredibly macro-friendly because it is high in protein and low in fat.

-While this is great to record on your MyFitnessPal, it should not mean you should suffer with a dry and tasteless chicken everyday.
+While this is great to record on your MyFitnessPal, it should not mean you should suffer from a dry and tasteless chicken every day.

-Instead, there are ways to add flavour and tenderness, even with a basic seasoning and marinade.
+Instead, there are ways to add flavor and tenderness, even with a basic seasoning and marinade.

-Even if you are following a caloric deficit diet and worried about the hidden calories, don’t worry, I got this covered.
+Even if you were following a caloric deficit diet and worried about the hidden calories, don’t worry.
+I have got this covered.

-Before you do any of this, remember to allow your chicken breast to sit in room temperature before cooking for around 20 minutes.
+Before you do any of this, remember to allow your chicken breast to sit at room temperature before cooking for around 20 minutes.

 Step 1: Pound The Chicken Breast

-It is common that the chicken breast you will buy will be uneven in thickness and this is terrible for cooking a juicy and tender meat.
+Commonly, the chicken breast you will buy will be uneven in thickness, terrible for cooking juicy and tender meat.

-You can season and marinate it all you want but ultimately if the chicken breast cooks unevenly, it will result in either raw or dry meat.
+You can season and marinate it all you want.
+Ultimately, if the chicken breast cooks unevenly, it will result in either raw or dry meat.

-The reason why your chicken breast might be dry is because of the additional time required to ensure the thicker part is cooked which means you are overcooking the thinner layers.
+Your chicken breast might be dry because of the additional time required to ensure the thicker part is cooked, which means you overcook the thin layers.